 CO-CHAIR T20, PRESIDENT OF THE KIEL INSTITUTE FOR THE WORLD ECONOMY (IFW)

 “In 2017 the T20 aims to support the German G20 Presidency in rising to the diverse but interconnected global challenges that the G20 faces.”

 #T20Germany on Twitter

-During Germany’s G20 presidency in 2016/2017, the T20 develops policy recommendations within nine thematic Task Forces which will be published as Policy Briefs on the G20 Insights Platform.
+During Germany’s G20 presidency in 2016/2017, the T20 develops policy recommendations within thematic Task Forces which will be published as Policy Briefs on the G20 Insights Platform.
 The Task Forces, each bringing together excellent researchers from different G20 countries, cover the following policy fields: